 Lawyers, also called attorneys, act as advocates and advisors.
 As advocates, they represent one of the parties in criminal and civil trials by presenting evidence and arguing in court to support their client.
 As advisors, lawyers counsel their clients concerning their legal rights and obligations and suggest particular courses of action in business and personal matters.
 Whether acting as an advocate or advisor, all attorneys research the intent of laws and judicial decisions and apply the law to the specific circumstances faced by their clients.

 The more detailed aspects of a lawyer’s job depend upon his or her field of specialization and position.
 Although all lawyers are licensed to represent parties in court, some appear more frequently than others.
-Trial lawyers specializing in trial work must be able to think quickly and speak with ease and authority.
+Trial lawyers specializing in trial work must think quickly and speak with ease and authority.
 In addition, familiarity with courtroom rules and strategy is particularly important in trial work.
 Still, trial lawyers spend most of their time outside the courtroom, conducting research, interviewing clients and witnesses, and handling other details to prepare for a trial.

 Lawyer Specialization